Updated: Aug 31, 2020

 I use the standard rennet from Moorlands as well – it seems to do a perfectly nice job.

 I do create a process control chart for each make as Iona demonstrated, and I fill it in – it is an incredible source of knowledge about how things should progress and how each stage should go.
 I’m making cheese about 8 times a year, so there can be quite a time between makes.
 This is the subject of the workshop, and I’ll say no more about it – I just follow the Process Control chart that Iona did with me in the creamery and it seems to work.

 I bought the same kit for testing as Iona has.
 It’s an expense, but so is 40L of raw milk.

 I’m very sure that after a while it’s possible to know the acidity of the cheese from the feel – but I’m not at that stage – for my first few makes I took the TA regularly.
-I’m now pretty much using the measurement as confirmation of what I’m feeling when the whey is at that ‘shotty’ stage, but I rely on it to know when to stop the cheddaring and add the salt.
+I’m now pretty much using the measurement as confirmation of what I’m feeling when the whey is at that ‘shotty’ stage, but I rely on it to know when to stop the cheddaring and

 My cheddaring – yes my stacking is a bit haphazard, but the result made a TA of 6 and milled beautifully.

 I read a lot about how iodine in table salt kills the nice processes we want when maturing cheese and promotes the bad stuff, so I have invested in some Kosher salt which does not have iodine in it.
 It was the cheapest way to buy iodine free salt by far.